mikiw/DexProtocol/README.md

 ```

 ## Others for future:
+- TODO: Better format links.
 - TODO: Implement functions and tests.
+- TODO: Add SDK v2 Syntax like [this](https://github.com/redstone-finance/smartweave-loot/blob/main/src/contracts/loot/contract.js).
+- TODO: Decide if the whitelist should have an active flag or just add/delete in the array.
-- TODO: Add more information about gas fees.
+- TODO: Add more information about gas fees and who will pay for what.
+- TODO: Add possibility to trade AR for tokens.
 - TODO: Research possibility of a SmartWeave/Ethereum bridge.
 - TODO: Research safe math in SmartWeave (buffer overflow scenarios etc.).
 - TODO: Add predicate version of Order that can support multiply tokens types like on wyvern protocol.
 - TODO: Extend this solution with AAM version for assets.
 - TODO: Extend this solution with homomorphic encryption.
 - TODO: How to simulate these custom made blockchain/exchanges/markets behaviors before launch?
 For example in Anylogic?
-Maybe Dexter (https://dexter-manual.readthedocs.io/en/latest/)?
+Maybe [Dexter](https://dexter-manual.readthedocs.io/en/latest/)?